philc/vimium/README.markdown

     d          close current tab
     u          restore closed tab (i.e. unwind the 'd' command) to         close other tabs
+    tcw   close other windows
-    tr         close tabs on the right
+    tce         close tabs on the right
-    tl         close tabs on the left
+    tcq         close tabs on the left
-    te         moves a tab to the right tq         moves a tab to the left td         detaches a tab into a new window tf         switches to last focused tab
+    te         moves a tab to the right tq         moves a tab to the left tm        marks a tab for a move tp        puts a marked tab
+    td         detaches a tab into a new window tf         switches to last focused tab
     O          Go to options page

 Vimium supports command repetition so, for example, hitting '5t' will open 5 tabs in rapid succession.
 ESC (or
 <c-[>) will clear any partial commands in the queue.